-FutureProofing: If The Next 5 Years Is Like The Last 5 Years What Should You Be Doing Now? — 3 Top Notch Customer Service Tips for Coaches
+FutureProofing: If The Next 5 Years Is Like The Last 5 Years What Should You Be Doing Now? — Ask Yourself These Questions If You Are Wondering About Hiring A VA.

 This article is part of my July series on FutureProofing Your Coaching Business … so watch this space for more ideas and support.

-if you would like to learn more about the FutureProof for Coaches Blueprint and our Toolkits for Coaches come and join us in the Sage Academy.
+if you would like to learn more about the FutureProof for Coaches Blueprint, our weekend workshops and our Toolkits for Coaches come and join us in the Sage Academy.

 Yes please, I’d love to receive an update on how I can futureproof my coaching business….. https://forms.aweber.com/form/76/1704509576.htm “